-The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental incapacity.
+The touching of the private body parts of another person for sexual gratification, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent because of their youth or because of their temporary or permanent mental incapacity.

-Sex Offenses-Non forcible: Unlawful, non-forcible sexual intercourse.
+Sex Offenses-Non-forcible: Unlawful, non-forcible sexual intercourse.